Skip to content

 64 bytes from 10.88.0.10: icmp_seq=1 ttl=64 time=0.178 ms

-0.085 ms round-trip.
-Each container gets its own VNET network stack with an epair interface.
-The cni-podman0 bridge connects them. pf handles NAT for outbound traffic.
-This part is solid.
+Round-trip time was 0.085 ms. Each container gets its own VNET network stack with an epair interface, cni-podman0 bridges them together, and pf handles outbound NAT.

 But try by name: